A Walk of Many Experiences

 Once at the top, you will appreciate the most magnificent view over the surrounding valleys and the Salkantay mountain right in front of you (6,271 m / 20,574 ft).
 It boasts the second-highest mountain in the Cusco region, and it’s considered an Apu (Inca God).
 You will also be able to observe the mountains: Humantay, Tucarhuay, and Pumasillo.
 After enjoying the views and rest, you will start descending (7 km / 4.35 mi) to our lunch point at Huayracmachay (3,850 m / 12,631 ft).
 This section is rocky and steep but has impressive views of the surrounding valley.

 After a revitalizing lunch, you will enter the edge of the rainforest, also known as the "cloud forest."
-This section has a distance of 9.5 km / 5.9 mi and lasts approximately three hours.
+This section has a distance of 9.5 km / 5.9 mi and lasts approximately three and a half hours.
 Along the way, you will enjoy the verdant rainforest and witness how the scenery changes rapidly and drastically from the Andes to the Amazon.
 You will observe colorful landscapes, unique fauna, and native plants and feel the warmer climate.

 After a long day of hiking, you will be glad to arrive at Collpapampa for the night.
 Finally, we will serve you a hearty meal before resting at our exclusive Mountain Sky View Campsite.